KaterynaKocheharova/Currency-Converter-App/README.md

-# Current Exchange #
+# Currency Exchange #
-We worked on a small project with my classmates during our React practice classes.
+During our React practice classes, we worked on a small project with my classmates.

 ## Here you can
 * See exchange rates